joona-vaananen/marimekko/README.md

 You can view the live deployment of the application here: [Live Deployment](https://marimekko-204215439482.europe-north1.run.app)

+To manage product data, the admin panel (CMS) for the live deployment can be accessed at: [Admin Panel](https://marimekko-204215439482.europe-north1.run.app/admin)

 ## Technologies Used

 - **Frontend**: Next.js (React-based framework)